 The Project Team may consider something as a Change.
 On the other hand, some of the important Project Stakeholders would not want to consider as a Change.
 Different people have different Change and Change Management Definitions.
 Sometimes arriving at an agreement is difficult.

-Change and Change Management Definitions
+Change Management Definitions

 A Change is any modification to any Plan, Document, Work Product, Deliverable or Artefact.
 It needs an approval from CCB before it can be implemented.